Accelerating Certifiable Estimation with Preconditioned Eigensolvers: Accelerating solution verification with preconditioned eigensolvers

 Second, LOBPCG employs \emph{subspace acceleration}: instead of searching \emph{solely} over the 1-dimensional subspace spanned by $w$ (as in basic preconditioned gradient descent), at each iteration it calculates the next eigenvector estimate $x_{i+1}$ as a linear combination of the preconditioned gradient direction $w_{i}$, the current iterate $x_{i}$, \emph{and} the previous iterate $x_{i-1}$:

 where $\alpha_{i}, \beta_{i}, \gamma_{i} \in \R$ are coefficients.
 The use of a larger (3-dimensional) search space in \eqref{LOBPCG_update_equation} provides more flexibility in the choice of update $x_{i+1}$, and therefore the opportunity for enhanced performance.
 In particular, we remark that standard accelerated gradient methods (such as Nestorov, heavy ball, and the accelerated power method) all correspond to special cases of \eqref{LOBPCG_update_equation} for specific choices of $\alpha_{i}$, $\beta_{i}$, and $\gamma_{i}$.
-Moreover, LOBPCG further improves upon standard accelerated gradient schemes by exploiting the specific form of \eqref{Rayleigh_quotient_optimization_for_generalized_symmetric_eigenvalue_problem} to dynamically compute \emph{optimal} choices of $\alpha_{i}$, $\beta_{i}$, and $\gamma_{i}$ in \eqref{LOBPCG_update_equation} in each iteration.
-Specifically, the updated estimate $x_{i+1}$ is chosen to minimize the Rayleigh quotient over the 3-dimensional subspace spanned by $w_{i}$, $x_{i}$, and $x_{i-1}$:
+Moreover, LOBPCG further improves upon standard accelerated gradient schemes by exploiting the specific form of \eqref{Rayleigh_quotient_optimization_for_generalized_symmetric_eigenvalue_problem} to dynamically compute \emph{optimal} choices of $\alpha_{i}$, $\beta_{i}$, and $\gamma_{i}$ in \eqref{LOBPCG_update_equation} in each iteration.\footnote{This is the sense in which LOBPCG is ``locally optimal''.} Specifically, the updated estimate $x_{i+1}$ is chosen to minimize the Rayleigh quotient over the 3-dimensional subspace spanned by $w_{i}$, $x_{i}$, and $x_{i-1}$:

 In practice, the minimization \eqref{LOBPCG_update_step} amounts to solving a projected generalized eigenvalue problem on the 3-dimensional subspace $\mathcal{S} = \Span \lbrace w_{i}, \: x_{i}, \: x_{i-1} \rbrace$, which can be done simply and efficiently using the Rayleigh-Ritz procedure (Alg.~\ref{RayleighRitz_algorithm}).